alexwoolford/domain_status_graph/SETUP_GUIDE.md

 # Complete Setup Guide: End-to-End Process

-This guide provides a **complete, repeatable process** to recreate the Domain Status Graph from scratch.
+This guide provides a **complete, repeatable process** to recreate the Public Company Graph from scratch.
 Follow these steps in order.

 ## Prerequisites Checklist